looker-open-source/sdk-codegen/docs/rationale.md

 As indicated in the [style values section of the OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#style-values), a list of values can be provided to a REST call in a variety of delimited formats.
 The Looker API uses "csv" formatting for some requests that receive simple lists, such as IDs.

-In Typescript, calling `toString()` on an array of numbers such as `[1,2,3]` would return `1, 2, 3`, which is fine for the Looker API methods expecting "csv-formatted" lists.
+In TypeScript, calling `toString()` on an array of numbers such as `[1,2,3]` would return `1, 2, 3`, which is fine for the Looker API methods expecting "csv-formatted" lists.
 However, in Python, the equivalent function returns `[1, 2, 3]` which would cause a parsing error by the Looker API endpoint.

 As indicated in the OpenAPI specification style values, other delimiters such as pipe (`|`), space, or tab characters could be expected by an API endpoint.

 To guarantee consistency in the serialization of "csv-formatted" array values, the code generator uses a **Delim** type for parameters that are specified as having a special delimiter.
-In Typescript, this type is called `DelimArray`.
+In TypeScript, this type is called `DelimArray`.
 In Python, it's called `DelimSequence`.
 Using this type for the parameter also helps document the expected format for the list submitted to the API endpoint.

 Both `DelimArray` and `DelimSequence` accept optional overrides for: